Bret Munsey

-Bret Munsey (born August 19, 1968) is an American former football coach and executive.
+Bret Munsey (born August 19, 1968) is an American former football coach, executive, and player.
 He was an assistant coach for the Washington Redskins of the National Football League.
-Previously, he was the head coach for the Orlando Predators and Philadelphia Soul of the Arena Football League (AFL), and also an executive for the Florida Tuskers and Virginia Destroyers of the United Football League.
+Previously, he was the head coach for the Orlando Predators and Philadelphia Soul of the Arena Football League (AFL), and also an executive for the Florida Tuskers and Virginia Destroyers of the United Football League, among other teams.
+He played college football as a wide receiver for Concord University, and played wide receiver and defensive back for the Orlando Predators.

 Playing career

 College years

-After graduating from Winter Park High School, Munsey played college football for Concord College, where he was a four-year starter and letterman.
+After graduating from Winter Park High School, Munsey played college football for Concord Mountain Lions football as a wide receiver, where he was a four-year starter and letterman.
 He led his team in receiving three of those years and was an All-West Virginia Intercollegiate Athletic Conference selection.

 Arena Football League

-Munsey played wide receiver and defensive back for the Orlando Predators from 1991 - 1995.
+Munsey played wide receiver and defensive back for the Orlando Predators from 1991 to 1995.

 Coaching career

 Munsey began his coaching career as the defensive coordinator of the Augusta Stallions of af2 in 2000.
 He helped the Stallions to a 13–3 record and an American Conference Championship.
 In 2001, Munsey became the head coach and director of football operations for the Tennessee Valley Vipers of af2.
 He resigned after a highly successful 2001 season to become the defensive coordinator of the Carolina Cobras of the Arena Football League.
 Munsey led the Philadelphia Soul to the Arena Bowl Championship in 2008.